joeyates/phoenix_multilingual/README.md

-# Multilingual
+# Phoenix Multilingual

-Multilingual simplifies handling localized routes in Elixir Phoenix applications, with and without LiveView.
+Phoenix Multilingual simplifies handling localized routes in Elixir Phoenix applications, with and without LiveView.

 # Rationale

-In Multilingual "view" means a page in an application, **which can be rendered in one or more languages**.
+In Phoenix Multilingual, "view" means a page in an application, **which can be rendered in one or more languages**.

 When a site is localized, it is important to know which paths